Aman-Yadav-1/plane-assignment/README.md

-# Fusion Starter
+# plane-assignment

-The Fusion Starter is a modern, production-ready template for building full-stack React applications using react-router-dom in SPA mode.
+The plane-assignment is a modern, production-ready template for building full-stack React applications using react-router-dom in SPA mode.

 ## Core Framework & Technologies